-3. When turn on the power of F5200N, system will check the thumb drive exist in USB port or not, if USB port have thumb drive, it will auto search the "backup" folder and copy every file from F5200N system disk into the "backup" folder of the thumb drive , after copy every file , system auto run the lf.exe(to execute the robot boots step).
+3. When the power is turned on, the system will check the USB flash drive exists in the USB connector port.
+Once the USB flash drive has been discovered, it will auto search for the "backup" folder and copy all files from F6000N ADVANCE system memory into the "backup" folder on the USB flash drive.

-4. After downloading, the buzzer will beep and execute running process.
+4. After all files have been downloaded, the buzzer will beep and execute standard boot-up procedure into home screen.